 Deadlines for submission of verification worksheets, relevant income verification documents and various comment code clearance documentation, etc. may vary.
 Students must speak to staff members in the financial aid office to find the required deadlines.
-Students are also informed of deadlines by telephone calls, emails, and general .letters.
+Students are also informed of deadlines by telephone calls, emails, and general letters.
+Failure to provide required information by the informed deadline will result to dismissal of the program and/or immediate demand of Tuition payment.